Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The "wedriver-all.zip" which may be downloaded from the website, contains all
-the dependencies required to run the ChromeDriver.
+the dependencies required to run the `Chrome Driver`_.
 In order to use it, copy all
 the "jar" files on to your ``CLASSPATH``.

 .. _SeleniumRCEmulation: